philsturgeon/awesome-earth/README.md

 - [Sense](https://sense.com/) - Sense is a home energy monitor that gives real-time insight into your home’s energy usage.
 Sense gives people the knowledge they need to reduce their energy costs and usage, with profound effects on the environment- the company estimates that its users are saving a total of 53 million pounds of CO2 annually.
 - [Solar Thermal Energy](https://en.wikipedia.org/wiki/Solar_thermal_energy) - Solar thermal technology can be used for cooking, heating your home through radiant floors, radiators, or forced air.
 It can be used to heat water directly for hot showers too.
 - [Solar Water Heaters](https://www.energy.gov/energysaver/water-heating/solar-water-heaters) - Solar hot water systems capture thermal energy from the sun and use it to heat water for your home.
 Systems can either be passive or active – while passive systems use gravity and natural circulation, active systems use pumps and controls to circulate water.
+## Hygiene
+- [A Good Company - The Plastic-Free Store](https://agood.com/) - Everyday products including notebooks, toothbrushes, phone cases, art supplies, water bottles, etc. designed with by a company with complete transparency that has extremely ambitious environmental standards including plastic-free low-carbon materials including bio-plastics, bamboo, stone paper, and recycled aluminum.

+- [Bidet Hose Toilet Attachment](https://www.homedecorous.com/Bidet-Diaper-Handheld-Sprayer-Set-Water-Shattaf-A132) - This sprayer will feel nice and sturdy in your hand as the whole thing is stainless steel.
+You will be able to adjust the water flow from zero to maximum by pushing the switch or by using the lever on the T-valve adapter.
+- [Buy a F**king Bidet](https://buyafuckingbidet.com/) - Buying a bidet attachment for your toilet is cheap and easy, helps the environment and solves problems during the coronavirus pandemic.
+No more toilet-paper panic-buying/brawling.
+Do you have a basic understanding of how screwdrivers and hoses work?
+Congratulations, you're a goddamn bidet installation expert.
+- [CuloClean Water Bottle Bidet](https://culoclean.com/) - CuloClean is the portable bidet that you can plumb in your plastic bottle, fully discreet, efficient and portable.
+It is specially designed so that it fits in the two most common diameters of water bottle on the market.
+- [Good Condom Company](https://www.thegoodc.company/) - Fuck each other, not the planet.
+Condoms made of natural latex from sustainably managed rubber plantations in Malaysia.
+- [Improve how you do laundry](https://greenlivingideas.com/2014/09/23/3-easy-ways-to-green-your-laundry/) - Six tips for a more sustainable laundry routine.
+- [Smartliners](https://smartlinerpads.com/) - Reduce the impact on the environment caused by sanitary waste using Organic Cotton Period Pads.
+- [Sonny](https://www.indiegogo.com/projects/sonny-a-portable-bidet-for-eco-conscious-humans/x/17318484#/) - Never worry about running out of toilet paper again with Sonny, a sustainable alternative to wipes and paper for better hygiene and a greener planet.
+- [The Cheeky Panda](https://www.thecheekypanda.co.uk) - 100% bamboo tissues shipped with zero plastic, wipes in recyclable plastic, and carbon balanced through the World Land Trust.
+- [The Crappy Planet - Bamboo Toilet Paper](https://www.thecrappyplanet.com/) - The use of bamboo significantly reduces deforestation.
+According to the EPA, one hardwood tree produces approximately 45 kg of toilet paper and about 83 million toilet rolls are produced every day.
+Bamboo toilet paper production requires less energy, one-fifth of the water, produces considerably more fiber on less land area, generates 30-35% more oxygen than other plants and trees, and it reduces the amount of carbon dioxide by about the same amount.
+In addition, the production process requires that water and other materials are collected, reused and recycled.
+Finally, we invest 25% of our profits to stop deforestation and global warming.
+- [The Good Roll](https://www.thegoodroll.nl) - Mail order 100% tree-friendly toilet paper made from post-consumer recycled paper.
+50% of net profit from sales of The Good Roll is invested in the installation of safe toilets in East Africa.
+- [Who Gives a Crap](https://whogivesacrap.org/) - We make all of our products with environmentally friendly materials, and we donate 50% of our profits to help build toilets for those in need.
 ## Jobs
 - [8000 Hours](https://80000hours.org/job-board/) - This board presents some of the most promising publicly advertised vacancies we know about.
 Most of these roles are demanding and difficult to get, but if you’re a good fit for one of them, it could be your best opportunity to work on one of the world’s most pressing problems, or to get the career capital you need to have a big impact later.